Pietro Giannone: Geneva

 But he was induced to visit a Catholic village within Sardinian territory, in order to hear mass on Easter day.
-Giannone was there kidnapped by the agents of the Sardinian government, conveyed to the castle of Miolans and transferred to Ceva and Turin.
+Giannone was there kidnapped by the agents of the Sardinian government, conveyed to the Fortress of Miolans and transferred to Ceva and Turin.

 Turin

 In the fortress of Turin he remained imprisoned for the last twelve years of his life, although part of his time was spent in composing a defence of the Sardinian interests as opposed to those of the papacy.
 He was also forced to sign a retraction of statements in his books that were most obnoxious to the Vatican.

 After his recantation his detention was made less severe and he was allowed many alleviations.
 In spite of his stay in a Turin prison he endured the sufferings in the manner of a confessor and martyr in the cause of what he deemed historical truth.
 A putative autobiography, published in 1905 in Naples and almost certainly only a biography, was annotated by Fausto Niccolini, with Luigi Pierro editor.